-The company has an easily-navigated website with simple design the purpose of which is to focus on the product and services the company offers.
+The company has an easily-navigated website with a simple design, the purpose of which is to focus on the product and services the company offers.
 It is responsive and looks as logical on mobile devices as on the desktop.

-Company targeted its website at the B2B audience so the catalog page is simple with minimum information.
-But users can learn more about the product by hovering a mouse over the it, and see the dynamic preview of product details.
+The company targeted its website at the B2B audience, so the catalog page is simple with minimum information.
+But users can learn more about the product by hovering a mouse over it, and seeing the dynamic preview of product details.
 Such dynamic output of the information allows users to get basic details without overloading the page with text.

-Another feature is that the KAP Diagnostics site uses the system of Customer ID.
-It means that after the registration each user is assigned with their personal ID number.
+Another feature is that the KAP Diagnostics site uses the system of a Customer ID.
+It means that after the registration, each user is assigned with a personal ID number.
 All information on the purchase history is saved in the system under that number.
-Based on this information, the system sends them relevant helpful information about their products, and the users can check their purchase history at any moment.
+Based on this information, the system sends them relevant, helpful information about their products, and the users can check their purchase history at any moment.

 As the company is focused on B2B users, the customer ID system allows them to have different managers’ accounts under one ID, so they can have a mutual purchase history to avoid confusion while buying equipment.